 “An Act to protect men from being beguiled into marriage by false adornments.
 All women, of whatever rank, age, profession or degree, whether virgins, maids or widows, that shall, from and after such Act, impose upon, seduce or betray into matrimony, any of His Majesty’s subjects, by the scents, paints, cosmetic washes, artificial teeth, false hair, Spanish wool, iron stays, hoops, high-heeled shoes and bolstered hips, shall incur the penalty of the law in force against witch-craft and like misdemeanours and that the marriage upon conviction shall stand null and void.”

 Put forward in 1770 likely as a wry jab at fashion rather than a serious law, this amendment to the Witchcraft Act was never passed, nor did it make it into the debating chamber.
-Nevertheless, beauty treatments were abundant in Georgian Britain.
+Nevertheless, beauty treatments were abundant in Georgian Norfolk and , indeed, Britain as a whole.
 Here are just seven which today may be considered as the most weird and wonderful…….!